Getting a mortgage with a Debt Management Plan (DMP)

 If you’re considering remortgaging to consolidate your debts and potentially pay off your DMP, this can be a viable option.
 However, it’s important to make sure you’re in a strong financial position before doing so.
 Ideally, you should have built up a significant amount of equity in your home, and it’s best to remortgage when your property’s value has increased since you first purchased it.

-The remortage process with a DMP
+The remortgage process with a DMP

 The process of remortgaging is similar to applying for a mortgage for the first time.
 You’ll still need to pass affordability checks and the lender will consider the amount of debt included in your DMP.
 Keep in mind that even if you approach your current lender, there’s no guarantee they will approve your remortgage application.